Tuna End Purchaser Settlement

 • The Hearing already took place on July 15, 2022, where the Court granted approval of partial settlement.

-• If you do nothing, you will not get a payment from the COSI Settlement and you will give up your right to sue or continue to sue COSI for the claims in this case.
+• If you did nothing, you will not get a payment from the COSI Settlement and you gave up your right to sue or continue to sue COSI for the claims in this case.

 • The notice summarizes the case and the proposed COSI Settlement.
 You can also contact the Claims Administrator: